tahaelqassid/tahaelqassid/README.md

 - 👋 Hi, I’m @tahaelqassid
 - 👀 I’m interested in data science
-- 👀 I’m a student in International University of Rabat (Computer Engineering)
+- 👀 I’m a student in International University of Rabat (Computer Engineering) uir.ac.ma
 - 📫 How to reach me ( m.tahaelqassid@gmail.com)
- @uir.ac.ma

 <!---
 tahaelqassid/tahaelqassid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.